brookejohnson450/brookejohnson450.github.io/_posts/2020-09-10-fifth-post.md

 title: Hands-on Activity 2 - What is a File?
 ---

-This weeks reading covered different types of files and how we can use files. introduction basically
+This weeks reading covered different types of files and how we can use files.
+I used this information and the tutorial included on the hands-on activity assignment to create a new page on my blog.

 This is the link to my new page on my blog: [My New Page (https://brookejohnson450.github.io/about/springbreak)